-File Transfer Protocol(FTP) is an application layer protocol which moves files between local and remote file systems.
-It runs on the top of TCP, like HTTP.
+File Transfer Protocol(FTP) is an application layer protocol that moves files between local and remote file systems.
+It runs on top of TCP, like HTTP.
 To transfer a file, 2 TCP connections are used by FTP in parallel: control connection and data connection.

-For sending control information like user identification, password, commands to change the remote directory, commands to retrieve and store files, etc., FTP makes use of control connection.
+1. Control Connection: For sending control information like user identification, password, commands to change the remote directory, commands to retrieve and store files, etc., FTP makes use of a control connection.
 The control connection is initiated on port number 21.

-For sending the actual file, FTP makes use of data connection.
+2. Data connection: For sending the actual file, FTP makes use of a data connection.
 A data connection is initiated on port number 20.

 FTP sends the control information out-of-band as it uses a separate control connection.
 Some protocols send their request and response header lines and the data in the same TCP connection.
 For this reason, they are said to send their control information in-band.
 HTTP and SMTP are such examples.

 When an FTP session is started between a client and a server, the client initiates a control TCP connection with the server side.
 The client sends control information over this.
 When the server receives this, it initiates a data connection to the client side.
 Only one file can be sent over one data connection.
 But the control connection remains active throughout the user session.
 As we know HTTP is stateless i.e. it does not have to keep track of any user state.
 But FTP needs to maintain a state about its user throughout the session.

 FTP works on a client-server model.
 The FTP client is a program that runs on the user’s computer to enable the user to talk to and get files from remote computers.
 It is a set of commands that establishes the connection between two hosts, helps to transfer the files, and then closes the connection.

 get the filename(retrieve the file from the server)

 get the filename(retrieve multiple files from the server )